katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 so you won't need to worry about that.

 Trimming tries to evaluate the function at compile time and replace it with a constant.
-It can only trim pure functions that don't contain variables.
+It can only trim pure functions, whose parameters also don't have variables.
-This is why we calculate the `hasVariable` value, by checking whether any of the parameter has a variable.
+This is why we calculate the `hasVariable` value, by checking whether any of the parameters have a variable.
 If no parameter has a variable and our function is pure then it can be trimmed to a constant and should return `false` from its `HasVariable` method.
 There is a `Trim<Type>` function for each type.